Cash Flow Management Is Not as Difficult as It Sounds

 There is a clear difference between cash and profit.
 We usually think profit, but we pay in cash.
 So let’s draw the line between them.

-• Profit: a financial benefit that is realized when the amount of revenue gained from a business activity exceeds the expenses, costs, and taxes needed to sustain the activity.
+• Profit: a financial benefit that is realised when the amount of revenue gained from a business activity exceeds the expenses, costs, and taxes needed to sustain the activity.

 • Cash: a concept which refers to current assets comprising currency or currency equivalents that can be accessed immediately or near-immediately; cash is seen either as a reserve for payments or, in other words, what it takes to pay the bills.